Honouring IWA’s Distinguished Departed Pioneers and

 IAWPR had a remarkable development in the 1980s and became a truly significant international actor in water systems.
 Recognising the “control” aspect, IAWPR advanced into IAWPRC in 1982.
 The widening responsibility and competence of the Association motivated still another rename to IAWQ in 1992.

 As new president Poul Harremoes shared his vision of the next IAWPR decades.
 He saw the need for both grassroot initiatives and leadership.
 He recognised how IAWPR had an important role to play to preserve the environment and how a sustainable society had to be a focal point.
 So far, the activities had been dominated by handling domestic and industrial water pollution.
-However, the concept of water environment was more than treating polluted water or understanding eutrophication.
+However, the concept of water environment means more than treating polluted water or understanding eutrophication.
 Groundwater pollution had to be included among the concerns.
-The responsibility for the environment is not only a matter of corrective measures but also a matter of preventive measures.
-This will require fundamental changes to many of our values; socially, individually, and collectively.
+The responsibility for the environment is not only a matter of corrective measures but also a priority using preventive measures.

 During the 1980s there were five biennial conferences, establishing IAWPR/IAWPRC on five continents, in Toronto 1980, Cape Town 1982, Amsterdam 1984, Rio de Janeiro 1986, Brighton 1988 and Kyoto 1990.
 In particular, the Rio conference was a true landmark of the international expansion.
 Early it was recognised to balance research and practice.
 The biennial conference programs have included a combination of specialist seminars, general sessions, posters, and equipment exhibitions.